revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {{  mcmc_script | snippet:"block#","22" }}

 {% subsection Modeling the Evolution of Binary Morphological Characters | Exercise-ModelMorph %}

-In this section we will define the model of morphological character evolution.
+The next part of the graphical model we will define specifies the model of morphological character evolution.
+These components include the substitution model, the model of rate variation among characters, and the model of rate variation among branches ({% ref fig_full_model_gm %}).

-As stated in the introduction we will use Mk to model our data.
+As stated in the {% ref Intro-Subst-Mod %} section, we will use Mk to model our data.
 Because the Mk model is a generalization of the Jukes-Cantor model, we will initialize our Q matrix from a Jukes-Cantor matrix.
+The constant node `Q_morpho` corresponds to the two-state rate matrix $Q$ in {% ref fig_full_model_gm %}.

 {{ mcmc_script | snippet:"block#","23" }}

-We will allow gamma-distributed rate heterogeneity among sites.
+We will assume that rates vary among characters in our data matrix according to a discretized gamma distribution (described in the section on {% ref Intro-SiteRate %}).

 {{ mcmc_script | snippet:"block#","24-25" }}

 The phylogenetic model also assumes that each branch has a rate of morphological character change.
-For simplicity, we will assume a strict exponential clock—meaning that every branch has the same rate drawn from an exponential distribution (see ).
+For simplicity, we will assume a strict exponential clock—meaning that every branch has the same rate drawn from an exponential distribution (see the {% ref Intro-BranchRate %} section).

 {{ mcmc_script | snippet:"block#","26-27" }}

-We now combine our data and our model in the phylogenetic CTMC distribution.
-There are some unique aspects to doing this for morphology.
+{% subsubsection The Phylogenetic CTMC %}

+If you refer to {% ref fig_full_model_gm %}, you will see that we have defined almost all of the components of the complete model except for the observed node representing our morphological character data ($\mathcal{M}$).
+The character matrix is a clamped stochastic node that is generated by a phylogenetic continuous-time Markov chain (CTMC) distribution.
+This node is conditinally dependent on the time tree ($\mathcal{T}$: `fbd_tree`), clock rate ($c$: `clock_morpho`), site rates ($\mathbf{R}$: `rates_morpho`), and the two-state Mk rate matrix ($Q$: `Q_morpho`).
+With all of these nodes instantiated in the graphical model, we can now connect the components by defining the node representing our observed morphological data.

+There are some unique
+aspects to specifying a phylogenetic CTMC for morphological data.
 You will notice that we have an option called `coding`.
+This option
-This option allows us to condition on biases in the way the morphological data were collected (ascertainment bias).
-The option `coding=variable` specifies that we should correct for coding only variable characters (discussed in ).
+allows us to condition on biases in the way the morphological data were collected (i.e., ascertainment bias).
+By setting `coding=variable` we can correct for coding only variable characters (discussed in **NEED REFERENCE**).

 {{ mcmc_script | snippet:"block#","28" }}

+Now we have defined our complete model, we can create a workspace variable that packages the entire model graph.
+This makes it easy to pass the whole model to functions that will set up our MCMC analysis.
+This variable is created using the `model()` function, which takes only a single node in the graph.
+We will use the `fbd_tree` node, but you can try this with an alternative node (e.g., `clock_morpho`, `rho`, etc.).
+As long as you have established all of the connections among the model parameters, the `model()` function will find every other node by traversing the edges of the graph ({% ref fig_full_model_gm %}).

+{{ mcmc_script | snippet:"block#","29" }}

 {% subsection Monitoring Variables %}